C. Henry Smith Peace Lecture

 The peace lectureship provides an opportunity for faculty members of Mennonite-related colleges, and Mennonites teaching at other colleges, to strengthen their resources for teaching peace.
-Because of C. Henry Smith's long association with Goshen College and Bluffton University and his special consideration of these two institutions in establishment of the trust, if top proposals are of equal quality, faculty member proposals from Goshen and Bluffton will receive priority.
+Because of C. Henry Smith's long association with Goshen College and Bluffton University and his special consideration of these two institutions in establishment of the trust, faculty member proposals from Goshen and Bluffton will receive priority.
 We are looking for creativity in research and presentations that will convey peace from a distinctive Anabaptist perspective and strengthen the peace witness of the Mennonite Churches.

 Form of proposals